cetz-package/cetz-plot/src/plot/line.typ

 ///   to the default sampling.
 This parameter gets passed to `sample-fn`.
 /// - line (string, dictionary): Line type to use.
 The following types are
 ///   supported:
+///   / `"raw"`: Plot raw data
-///   / `"linear"`: Draw linear lines between points
+///   / `"linear"`: Linearize data
-///   / `"spline"`: Calculate a Catmull-Rom through all points
+///   / `"spline"`: Calculate a Catmull-Rom curve through all points
 ///   / `"vh"`: Move vertical and then horizontal
 ///   / `"hv"`: Move horizontal and then vertical
 ///   / `"hvh"`: Add a vertical step in the middle
-///   / `"raw"`: Like linear, but without linearization taking place.
-This is
-///     meant as a "fallback" for either bad performance or bugs.
 ///
 ///   If the value is a dictionary, the type must be
 ///   supplied via the `type` key.
 The following extra